 But when the money is on the table - and will may be snatched away tomorrow - you should stop yourself from grabbing it too quickly but your monkey brain wants the banana now.

-I bought Tullett Prebon just in March 2012 and added to it in April 2012, selling that portion in April 2013.
+I bought Tullett Prebon just in March 2013 and added to it in April 2013 (selling that additional portion in July 2013).
 At the time it ticked all my boxes: good yield, international diversification, prospects for recovery and a cash pile.
 Now, 18 months later the price of that original investment has increased by a third.
 It may well increase a lot more but I'm taking the cash now.

 Here's the decision process (for what it's worth):